danilocbraga/SQLServer/SQL Server Concepts and Best Practices/README.md

 When **there is a clustered index** on the table and the column to be queried, both the MAX() operator and the query SELECT TOP 1 will have almost identical performance.

-When **there is no clustered index (Heap)**  on the table and the column to be queried, the MAX() operator offers the better performance.So, consider using MAX rather than SELECT TOP 1.
+When **there is no clustered index (Heap)**  on the table and the column to be queried, the MAX() operator offers the better performance.
+So, consider using MAX rather than SELECT TOP 1.

 **CTE vs #temp table**